 Tamar Laderman, CCH, RN, FNP is a graduate of the New England School of Homeopathy and has been practicing classical homeopathy since 1995.
 She is a board certified family nurse practitioner.
 She received her RN from Bergen Community College in 2007, and her FNP from Pace University in 2011.
 As a classical homeopath and a family nurse practitioner, Tamar looks at the totality of symptoms that a patient presents.
 As a family nurse practitioner (FNP) she knows the importance of compassion and nurturing.
 Tamar performs complete medical exams, screens for diseases, teaches people to improve and maintain healthy practices, prescribes and adjusts medications, and refers them for tests and other treatments.

-Beth McDonald, MS, RD, CDN is an integrative and sports nutritionist.
+Beth McDonald, MS, RDN, CSSD is an integrative and sports nutritionist.
 With a Master of Science degree from Columbia University in Applied Physiology and Nutrition along with extensive experience as a practicing nutritionist and yogi, the focus of her nutrition practice is directed at integrative approaches to health, wellness, and sports nutrition.
 She is a Registered Dietitian and state-certified nutritionist.
 Whether the concern is athletic, weight, or illness-related, Beth uses tools such as body composition analysis, nutrient analysis, and a natural, whole food-based approach to create an individualized plan to meet each persons needs.